Boeing 767: Production and testing

 To produce the 767, Boeing formed a network of subcontractors which included domestic suppliers and international contributions from Italy's Aeritalia and Japan's CTDC.
 The wings and cabin floor were produced in-house, while Aeritalia provided control surfaces, Boeing Vertol made the leading edge for the wings, and Boeing Wichita produced the forward fuselage.
 The CTDC provided multiple assemblies through its constituent companies, namely Fuji Heavy Industries (wing fairings and gear doors), Kawasaki Heavy Industries (center fuselage), and Mitsubishi Heavy Industries (rear fuselage, doors, and tail).
 Components were integrated during final assembly at the Everett factory.
 For expedited production of wing spars, the main structural member of aircraft wings, the Everett factory received robotic machinery to automate the process of drilling holes and inserting fasteners.
 This method of wing construction expanded on techniques developed for the 747.
 Final assembly of the first aircraft began in July 1979.

-The prototype aircraft, registered N767BA and equipped with JT9D turbofans, rolled out on August 4, 1981.
+The prototype aircraft, registered as N767BA and equipped with Pratt & Whitney JT9D turbofans, was rolled out on August 4, 1981.
 By this time, the 767 program had accumulated 173 firm orders from 17 customers, including Air Canada, All Nippon Airways, Britannia Airways, Transbrasil, and Trans World Airlines (TWA).
 On September 26, 1981, the prototype took its maiden flight under the command of company test pilots Tommy Edmonds, Lew Wallick, and John Brit.
 The maiden flight was largely uneventful, save for the inability to retract the landing gear because of a hydraulic fluid leak.
 The prototype was used for subsequent flight tests.

 The 10-month 767 flight test program utilized the first six aircraft built.
 The first four aircraft were equipped with JT9D engines, while the fifth and sixth were fitted with CF6 engines.
 The test fleet was largely used to evaluate avionics, flight systems, handling, and performance, while the sixth aircraft was used for route-proving flights.
 During testing, pilots described the 767 as generally easy to fly, with its maneuverability unencumbered by the bulkiness associated with larger wide-body jets.
 Following 1,600 hours of flight tests, the JT9D-powered 767-200 received certification from the US Federal Aviation Administration (FAA) and the UK Civil Aviation Authority (CAA) in July 1982.
 The first delivery occurred on August 19, 1982, to United Airlines.
 The CF6-powered 767-200 received certification in September 1982, followed by the first delivery to Delta Air Lines on October 25, 1982.